 Skip to Content

-The covid cruising shutdown changed many things about the cruise industry.
-One of the biggest changes relates to the muster (safety) drill that is conducted on every cruise.
+The Covid cruising shutdown changed many things about the cruise industry.
+One of the biggest changes relates to the Muster (safety) Drill that is conducted on every cruise.

 What is a Muster Drill on a Cruise?

-A muster drill is a safety drill completed on a cruise, designed to show passengers what to do in the event of an emergency.
-The muster drill is often referred to as the ‘lifeboat drill’ or ‘safety drill’.
-The drill usually takes less than 30 minutes and is a legal requirement.
+A Muster Drill is a safety drill completed on a cruise, designed to show passengers what to do in the event of an emergency.
+The Muster Drill is often referred to as the ‘Lifeboat Drill’ or ‘Safety Drill’.

 Is The Muster Drill on a Cruise Mandatory or Optional?

-Cruise lines are legally bound by SOLAS (Safety of Life at Sea) to provide a muster drill for all guests.
+Cruise lines are legally bound by SOLAS (Safety of Life at Sea) to provide a Muster Drill for all guests.
 The cruise line would be breaking the law if it, for whatever reason, didn’t conduct the muster drill correctly.

 Prior to the Costa Concordia disaster of 2012, the muster drill was required to take place within 24 hours of embarkation.
 It must now happen before the ship departs or immediately on departure.